Foundation of the Premier League: Broadcasting rights

-Involvement of BSkyB

 In November 1990, Rupert Murdoch's Sky Television merged with satellite competitor BSB to form a new company – BSkyB.
 The takeover created problems for Murdoch as the company was losing £14 million per week.
 Cost-cutting measures were imposed by BSkyB's new chief executive Sam Chisholm, one being the successful negotiation of cheaper contracts to screen films from Hollywood studios.

 Although their financial position was far more stable by the end of 1991, BSkyB accumulated £2 billion in debt and stood to lose £1.5 million per week.
 To counteract this, the company considered purchasing Thames Television, but Murdoch decided against it because the price was too high.
 BSkyB therefore was left with three options: offer its subscribers pornography, major films or exclusive sporting events.
-The first presented itself with "too many problems" and BSkyB for the second were not prepared to renegotiate with the film industry.
-Sport was seen as the best choice; BSkyB already held rights to cricket and rugby league and assembled talent to present its growing football coverage.
+The first presented itself with "too many problems" and BSkyB for the second were not prepared to renegotiate with the film industry so sport was seen as the best choice.
+BSkyB already held rights to cricket and rugby league and assembled talent to present its growing football coverage.
 Chisholm identified the Premier League as a target, aware that smaller clubs did not favour ITV's coverage.
 Live rights to top-flight football was moreover unaffordable for the BBC, whose priority was restoring Match of the Day to its traditional spot on Saturday evenings.

-Murdoch's previous foray into the sport was advising Amstrad chairman Alan Sugar to support Terry Venables's takeover bid for Tottenham Hotspur.
-The club, on the verge of bankruptcy, courted newspaper owner Robert Maxwell, someone whom Murdoch regarded as a threat.
-Murdoch chose not to make a bid for Tottenham himself, for conflict of interest reasons, and used his newspapers to create momentum in favour of Sugar.